RedisLabs/redislabs-docs/content/rs/release-notes/rs-6-2-10-february-2022.md

 ### Prerequisites and notes

+-  please refer to instructions in item RS67434 under the "Resolved issues" section on the bottom

 -  You can [upgrade to v6.2.10](https://docs.redis.com/latest/rs/installing-upgrading/upgrading/) from Redis Enterprise Software v6.0 and later.

 - Refer to [v6.2.4 release notes](https://docs.redis.com/latest/rs/release-notes/rs-6-2-4-august-2021/) for important notes regarding changes made to the upgrade.